-Maximum number of swimmers on course at a time: 100 (plus additional swimmers at relay transfers when teammates must tag each other)
+Maximum number of swimmers on course at a time: 100

 If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries?
-Registration closes one week before race day, so additional swimmers are not permitted.
+Registration closes one week before race day.
+Day-of-race entries are not permitted.